 Overview | Methodology | Individual Market Volumes & Commentary

-Demand at marine fuel hubs sank by 9.3% overall in the second quarter of 2020 at the peak of the COVID-19 crisis, according to a market survey of bunker sales volumes in 16 leading global bunkering locations.
+Demand at marine fuel hubs dropped by just under 8% on the year in the third quarter as ports started to recover from the worst of the COVID-19 crisis, according to a market survey of bunker sales volumes in 16 leading global bunkering locations.

 The areas covered by the survey are Singapore, the Amsterdam-Rotterdam-Antwerp hub, Fujairah, the US Gulf, South Korea, the Gibraltar Strait, Hong Kong, Panama, Zhoushan, Japan, New York, West Africa, the Canary Islands, Los Angeles/Long Beach and Turkey.

-Together these areas saw just over 30 million mt of demand in the second quarter.
-On an annualised basis that would mean these areas cover more than half of the 221 million mt/year the International Energy Agency cites as global bunker demand for 2019.
+Together these areas saw just over 30.5 million mt of demand in the second quarter.
+On an annualised basis that would mean these areas cover around half of global demand.

-But because the areas covered by the survey include some of the top bunkering areas in the world, the global decline shown is likely to be less steep than that seen for total demand.
-The effect of demand tending to congregate at bunkering hubs this year has tended to leave the world's smaller ports suffering more greatly.
+But because the areas covered by the survey include some of the top bunkering areas in the world, the global drop shown is likely to be less steep than that seen for total demand.
+The effect of demand tending to congregate at bunkering hubs this year has left the world's smaller ports with sharper declines.

 Individual Market Volumes & Commentary

-The full report, including sales 2019 Q2 and 2020 Q2 sales volumes in the 16 markets covered, is available to Ship & Bunker subscribers.
+The full report, including sales for 2019 Q3 and 2020 Q3 sales volumes in the 16 markets covered, is available to Ship & Bunker subscribers.
 Subscriptions start for as little as $49 per month.

 Click here to learn more and get instant access.
 Existing subscribers can sign in here.